 - 962 105.17-1.
 Dissolution of a Task Force or Ad Hoc Committee.
 A task force or ad hoc committee 963 dissolves upon a set date or acceptance of a final report.
 Unless otherwise indicated, the 964 materials generated by a task force or ad hoc committee shall be forwarded to the Subpart H. 965 Business Committee Support Office for proper disposal within two (2) weeks of the dissolution. - 966 105.17-2.
 Dissolution of an Entity.
 All other entities of the Nation shall be dissolved only by 967 motion of the Oneida General Tribal Council or the Oneida Business Committee.
-The General - 968 Tribal Council shall have the authority to dissolve an entity created by the General Tribal 969 Council or the Oneida Business Committee, and the Oneida Business Committee shall have the 970 orthonized and the Oneida Business Committee shall have the - 970 authority to dissolve an entity created by the Oneida Business Committee. - 971 105.17-3.
+The General - 968 Tribal Council shall have the authority to dissolve an entity created by the General Tribal 969 Council or the Oneida Business Committee, and the Oneida Business Committee shall have the 970 outhority to dissolve an entity created by the General Tribal - 970 authority to dissolve an entity created by the Oneida Business Committee. - 971 105.17-3.
 Notice of Dissolution.
 Within five (5) business days of the Oneida General Tribal 972 Council or the Oneida Business Committee taking official action to dissolve an entity, the 973 Oneida Business Committee shall provide the entity written notice of the dissolution. - 974 105.17-4.
 Management of Records and Materials.
 All chairpersons and secretaries of dissolved 975 entities shall be responsible for closing out open business of the entity and forwarding all 976 materials and records to the Business Committee Support Office for proper storage and disposal 977 within two (2) weeks of dissolution.
 The entity shall not alter or destroy any records.
-The 978 Business Committee Support Office may utilize the assistance of the Records Management 979 Department and/or any other appropriate department for the storage and disposal of the records 980 and materials. - (a) The entity may request the Oneida Business Committee to grant a one (1) week extension of the time allowed to close out open business of the entity and forward all materials and records to the Business Committee Support Office. - 985 105.18.
+The 978 Business Committee Support Office may utilize the assistance of the Records Management 979 Department and/or any other appropriate department for the storage and disposal of the records 980 and materials. - (a) The entity may request the Oneida Business Committee to grant a one (1) week (a) The entity may request the Oneida Business Committee to grant a one (1) week (b) extension of the time allowed to close out open business of the entity and forward all (c) materials and records to the Business Committee Support Office. - 985 105.18.
 Enforcement And Penalties